Estate Planning for a Child with Special Needs: Protecting Their Future in 2026

 Understanding the "payback" rules is critical for families in Orange and Lake Counties:

-Third-Party SNT (The Parental Tool): This is funded with your money (via your Will or Revocable Living Trust).
+Third-Party SNT (The Parental Tool): This is established through your overarching revocable living trust framework and funded with your money.
 There is no Medicaid Payback requirement.
-When your child passes away, any remaining funds go to your other children or heirs.
+When your child passes away, any remaining funds go seamlessly to your other children or heirs.

-First-Party SNT (The "Windfall" Tool): This is funded with the child’s own money (e.g., from a settlement).
-These require a Medicaid Payback provision, meaning the state is reimbursed for care provided before the family inherits the remainder.
+First-Party SNT (The Windfall Tool): This is funded with the child’s own money (e.g., from a personal injury settlement or uncoordinated inheritance).
+These require a mandatory Medicaid Payback provision, meaning the state is reimbursed for care provided before the family can inherit the remainder.

 Three Steps to Take for Your Central Florida Family Today